-monitored air quality around oil and gas fields.108 The researchers observed high levels of methane, propane, benzene, and other VOCs in the air around the fields.
-According to the study authors, their "analysis suggests that the emissions of the species we measured"-that is, the cancer-causing, smog-forming, and climate-disrupting pollutants released from these operations-"are most likely underestimated in current inventories," perhaps by as much as a factor of two.109
+monitored air quality around oil and gas fields.
+108 The researchers observed high levels of methane, propane, benzene, and other VOCs in the air around the fields.
+According to the study authors, their "analysis suggests that the emissions of the species we measured"-that is, the cancer-causing, smog-forming, and climate-disrupting pollutants released from these operations-"are most likely underestimated in current inventories," perhaps by as much as a factor of two.
+109

 These emissions have dire practical consequences.
-A second research team, led by the Colorado School of Public Health, measured benzene and other pollutants released from unconventional well completions.110 Elevated levels of these pollutants correspond to increased cancer risks for people living within half of a mile of a well111-a very large population which will increase as drilling expands.
+A second research team, led by the Colorado School of Public Health, measured benzene and other pollutants released from unconventional well completions.
+Elevated levels of these pollutants correspond to increased cancer risks for people living within half of a mile of a well -a very large population which will increase as drilling expands.

-An examination of 2009 emissions data shows that in north-central Texas, VOCs and NOx emissions from compressor engines in the Barnett Shale area amounted to four times the emissions from all airports in the Dallas-Fort Worth area,112 which includes the Dallas-Fort Worth International Airport, one of the busiest airports in the world.
-2009 NOx and VOC emissions from Barnett Shale oil and gas development generally were comparable to emissions from all the cars and trucks in the nine-county Dallas-Fort Worth metropolitan area.113 These figures suggest that any legally sufficient EIS for infrastructure development in the Marcellus Shale region must consider the cumulative impacts of all oil and gas development.
+An examination of 2009 emissions data shows that in north-central Texas, VOCs and NOx emissions from compressor engines in the Barnett Shale area amounted to four times the emissions from all airports in the Dallas-Fort Worth area, which includes the Dallas-Fort Worth International Airport, one of the busiest airports in the world.
+2009 NOx and VOC emissions from Barnett Shale oil and gas development generally were comparable to emissions from all the cars and trucks in the nine-county Dallas-Fort Worth metropolitan area.
+These figures suggest that any legally sufficient EIS for infrastructure development in the Marcellus Shale region must consider the cumulative impacts of all oil and gas development in the area in order to truly comprehend the Project's effect on the quality of the human environment.